-- 7.1 Projects with aims achieved will continue to report on progress to ensure improvement is sustained and thereafter submit a project end report. - 7.2 Project aims with charters approved by the CPA Board in September will move to progress reporting.
+- 7.1 Projects with aims achieved will continue to report on progress to ensure improvement is sustained and thereafter submit a project end report. - 7.2 Project aims with charters approved by the CPA Board will move to progress reporting.

-It is recommended that the CPA Management Group:
+It is recommended that the CPA Board:

-- i) note and consider the overview of progress towards the 16 Stretch Outcomes and 89 improvement projects spanning the LOIP and Community Empowerment Strategy as contained at Appendix 1; - ii) discuss the status of the red ragging status as detailed at section 4.3 and in Appendix 1, as well as the risks/issues detailed in each of the Stretch Outcome overviews and determine any mitigating actions required; - iii) approve the 8 project charters as contained at Appendix 2 for submission to the CPA Board in November 2023;

-- iv) agree to recommend to the CPA Board in November 2023 that the 2 new charters under Stretch Outcome 9 which are due this cycle be postponed to the next meeting for the reasons detailed at Appendix 1; and - v) approve the six project end reports contained at Appendix 3 for submission to the CPA Board in November 2023.
+- note and consider the overview of progress towards the 16 Stretch Outcomes and 89 improvement projects spanning the LOIP and Community Empowerment Strategy as contained at Appendix 1; - ii) approve the 9 project charters as contained at Appendix 2 for initiation; - iii) agree that the remaining new charter under Stretch Outcome 9 which was due this cycle be postponed to the next meeting for the reasons detailed at Appendix 1; and - iv) approve the seven project end reports contained at Appendix 3.